What might be built on vacant land priced at $150 million in Palm Beach? Here's one idea

 So no one would blame you if you need a little help imagining what sort of house would fit on the property, which comprises two separate lots.
 The eastern parcel faces 155 feet of beachfront across South Ocean Boulevard, while the irregularly shaped lakeside lot has about 270 feet of waterfront.

 All of which helps explain why Corcoran Group agent Shelly Newman recently began marketing the property with a concept rendering for an Italian-style house with about 20,000 square feet of living space, inside and out.
-Newman has had the property listed — at the same price — for two years.
+The property has been listed — at the same price — for two years.

 Plans for the project have not been submitted to the town for approval but the design is said to meet all zoning- and building-code requirements.
 If a buyer chose to pursue the design — or tweak it to their own preferences — “it could save substantial time” during Town Hall’s often-lengthy approval process for sizable estates, Newman told the Palm Beach Daily News.